ryanbordo/Applefest-Website/design-plan/design-journey.md

 > Explain how your design effectively uses affordances, visibility, feedback, and familiarity.
 > Write a large paragraph (4-6 sentences)

 My slideshow design contains significant uses of affordances, visibility, feedback, and familiarity.
 For affordances, the left and right button change color when hover over and also change the cursor type to indicate that there is a button to press.
 For visibility, the relevant parts of interactivity, my buttons with dark borders and green background visibily show the audience of potential interactivity.
+Visbility can also be seen when the slideshow changes pictures automatically.
 For feedback, there is obvious effect of a user's actions (or lack of action).
 By clicking on one of the buttons, the user can see that the image changes, but if they don't click, they will see that the slideshow is on a timer and will also change, eventually also finding that the slideshow loops through five images.
 The design is lastly familiar to my audience, the left and right buttons imply that the images are in order and user are familiar with this design on other slideshows to know that these buttons are previous and next slide buttons.

 ### Tell Us What to Grade (Final Submission)